zhangwei03020915/abp/docs/en/get-started/pre-requirements.md

 This document will guide you through preparing your development environment for ABP based application development.

+> The prerequisites mentioned in this document are not all necessary.
+It based on your project type.

+* You don't need to install the EF Core CLI if your application uses MongoDB instead of EF Core.
+* You don't need to use Redis(distributed cache) if your application has only one instance.
+See [When to Use a Distributed Cache Server](../kb/when-to-use-a-distributed-cache-server.md).
+* You don't need to install Helm, NGINX Ingress, or mkcert if you are developing a non-microservice application.
+* The `README.md` file in the solution will contain specific requirements for the current solution.
+Please refer to the `README.md` file of the solution.

 ## IDE

 You need to use an IDE that supports .NET development.
 The following IDEs are the most popular ones for .NET development.